Do you have dreams of losing weight, having abs, and looking fit by summer?

 You’re not alone.

-If you’re looking to quickly lean out and lose fat, you may be interested in the preferred weight loss strategy of bears and bodybuilders alike: the Protein Sparing Modified Fast, or PSMF.
+If you’re looking to lean out and lose fat quickly, you may be interested in the preferred weight loss strategy of bears and bodybuilders: the Protein Sparing Modified Fast, or PSMF.

 The Protein Sparing Modified Fast (PMSF) is widely recognised as the most effective diet to lose body fat while retaining as much muscle as possible.